I often refer to a great quote about success.

 Sometimes looking backwards a little can help you look forwards.

-John Eales was a mentor in the 2017 Businesses of Tomorrow program.
+John Eales is a mentor in Westpac's Businesses of Tomorrow program.
 Applications are open for this year’s program from 11 February to 8 April 2018.